 The exhibition, The Brothers Chongo: A Tragic Comedy in Two Parts, features Mateo Romero’s lithographs and paintings, as well as Diego Romero’s pottery and lithographs.

-Pairing Pueblo imagery with cutting-edge messages, the exhibition will be on view until March 2020.
+Pairing Pueblo imagery with cutting-edge messages, the exhibition will be on view through October 2019.

 Though the brothers employ separate artistic mediums, the exhibition articulates a collective vision of the future for Native people.
 Both Diego’s pottery and Mateo’s paintings address how to heal communities through a shared experience.

 Della Warrior (Otoe-Missouria), director of MIAC, addresses awarding Diego and Mateo Romero as the 2019 Living Treasures.
 “While their individual careers continue to soar, we are honored to spotlight their talent, unique perspectives and distinct artistic styles with an exhibition of their current work scheduled to open this April.”